Bucky Hodges: Freshman season (2014)

 During winter workouts, Hodges impressed his teammates by running a 4.46-second 40-yard dash and posting a 38'5" vertical jump, numbers that were fifth and third on the team, respectively.

 After redshirting his first year in 2013, Hodges played in all 13 games in 2014, making 10 starts and logging 678 plays, 612 on offense and 66 on special teams.
 He recorded 45 receptions (the most ever for a freshman tight end at Tech) for 526 yards and scored seven total touchdowns (six receiving, one on special teams) on the season.
 In his collegiate debut against William & Mary, he caught six passes for 38 yards and a touchdown.
 The following week, he scored a touchdown in his first career start, finishing the Ohio State win with two catches for 21 yards.
 In week 5 against Western Michigan, he went for 88 yards and a touchdown on four catches.
 In the Hokies' win over Duke on November 15, he scored the eventual game-winning touchdown on a 15-yard reception to start the fourth quarter, finishing the game with six catches for 57 yards.
 He had four receptions for 39 yards at Wake Forest the next week, becoming the single-season leader for catches by a tight end under coach Frank Beamer as his four grabs surpassed the previous mark of 38.
 In week 12, he scored the game-winning touchdown against Virginia on a 9-yard pass from quarterback Michael Brewer and also recovered a blocked punt in the end zone in the second quarter, taking it to the end zone.
-His efforts earned him freshman All-American recognition by USA Today and third-team All-ACC selection by ACSMA.
+His efforts earned him freshman All-American recognition by USA Today and third-team All-Atlantic Coast Conference (ACC) selection by ACSMA.